Privacy of distributed optimality schemes in power networks: Problem Formulation

 In this section we form an optimization problem that aims to minimize the costs associated with generation and controllable demand and simultaneously achieve generation-demand balance.
 The considered optimization problem is described below.

 A cost $\frac{1}{2}q_{k,j}(p^M_{k,j})^2$ is incurred when the generation unit $k$ at bus $j$ produces a power output of $p^M_{k,j}$.
-In addition, a cost $\frac{1}{2}q_{k,j}(d^c_{k,j})^2$ is incurred when controllable load $k$ at bus $j$ adjusts its demand to $d^c_{k,j}$.
-The optimization problem is to obtain the vectors $p^M$ and $d^c$ that minimize the cost associated with the aggregate generation and controllable demand and simultaneously achieve power balance.
+In addition, a cost $\frac{1}{2}q_{k,j}(d^c_{k,j})^2$ is incurred when controllable load $k$ at bus $j$ adjusts its demand to $d^c_{k,j}$. {It should be noted that quadratic cost functions are considered since those can locally approximate general convex cost functions.} The optimization problem is to obtain the vectors $p^M$ and $d^c$ that minimize the cost associated with the aggregate generation and controllable demand and simultaneously achieve power balance.
 The considered optimization problem is presented below.

 The equality constraint in \eqref{eq3} requires all the uncontrollable loads to be matched by the generation and controllable demand, such that generation-demand balance is achieved.
 The equality constraint also guarantees that the frequency attains its nominal value at equilibrium, which is a main objective of secondary frequency control.
 The latter follows by summing \eqref{eq1b} at steady state over all buses, which yields $\sum_{j \in \mathcal{N}} D_j \omega_j = 0$, and noting that frequency synchronizes at equilibrium from \eqref{eq1a}.